Emil Lewis Holmdahl: Treasure hunting

 While a dozen or more men may be involved in the asserted plot, most of them are merely paid employees.
 The Federal officers here are said to be primarily concerned with capturing an American adventurer who is believed to have engineered the purchase of the contraband weapons.

 Among other adventures, Holmdahl cruised Mexican and Latin American Pacific coastal waters in a large yacht named Paxinosa.
 The craft, pictured in a Los Angeles newspaper, was described as a two-masted ketch of twenty-one tons equipped with and auxiliary gasoline engine.
 The story naming the owner and guests listed one "E.L.
 Humdahl [sic] formerly a colonel of the Maderista forces in Mexico" as a passenger.

 The story headlined, "Craft Paxinosa Veers Southward For Cruise In Deep Waters," and reported they were "completely equipped and provisioned for deep sea cruising... around Lower California and west coast ports and other places of interests."
-Meed surmises that is was "possible that Holmdahl was relaxing on a pleasure curise," but perhaps he was Meed continues "reconnoitering."
+Meed surmises that it was "possible that Holmdahl was relaxing on a pleasure curise," but perhaps he was Meed continues "reconnoitering."
 Meed concludes it is interesting Holmdahl "would keep such a newspaper story for more than forty years."

 Holmdahl continued his association with Al Jennings, and in early February 1926, the two and a Los Angeles businessman, Fred T. Hughes, bought 32,400 acres of land on a hacienda named Corral de Piedra, ("Rock Corral.")
 Located at Rosario, sixty miles south of Parral.
 The land was supposed to contain two placer mines and one hard-rock mine, with deposits of gold, silver, and copper.